arcreane/opencv-retake-Totodore/README.md

 # Instructions to build

 * `git clone --recurse-submodules` to clone the repo and all its dependencies
-* Copy-Paste the opencv folder for your OS in vendor
+* Copy-Paste the opencv folder for your OS in the vendor directory
-* Build with cmake (if there is an error because of a Debug or Release folder not found, create it in the build directory)
+* Create a build/Debug and build/Release directory
+* Build with cmake
 * Ensure that all cmake dlls are next to the .exe

 ## Video example